Haiti: Sports

-Football (soccer) is the most popular sport in Haiti with hundreds of small football clubs competing at the local level.
+Football (soccer) is the most popular sport in Haiti with hundreds of small clubs competing at the local level.
 Basketball and baseball are growing in popularity.
-Stade Sylvio Cator is the multi-purpose stadium in Port-au-Prince, where it is currently used mostly for association football matches that fits a capacity of 10,000 people.
-In 1974, the Haiti national football team were only the second Caribbean team to make the World Cup (after Cuba's entry in 1938).
-They lost in the opening qualifying stages against three of the pre-tournament favorites; Italy, Poland, and Argentina.
+Stade Sylvio Cator is the multi-purpose stadium in Port-au-Prince, currently used mostly for association football matches.
+In 1974, the Haiti national football team were only the second Caribbean team to make the World Cup.
 The national team won the 2007 Caribbean Nations Cup.
+The women's team also made the FIFA World Cup in 2023.

 Haiti has participated in the Olympic Games since the year 1900 and won a number of medals.
 Haitian footballer Joe Gaetjens played for the United States national team in the 1950 FIFA World Cup, scoring the winning goal in the 1–0 upset of England.